chayadeaver/e-bakery/README.md

-# README
+# EBakery

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+A Rails application that displays a bakery menu with items.

+## To Install

+* Clone this repo to local machine `git clone <this-repo>`
+* Cd into directory and run `bundle install` to install dependencies
+* Make sure Postgres app is running.
+To install Postgres app, go [here](https://www.postgresql.org/download/)
+* Run `rails db:create` to create a database
+* Run `rails db:migrate` to create tables in database
+* Run `rails db:seed` to generate seed data
-* How to run the test suite
+* Run `rails s` to run server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
-# e-bakery